Your Expert Electrical Inspection in Sydney

 That expense is on top of your purchase price.
 Many inner west houses have sub standard wiring and switchboards.

-We include an electrical inspection and report at no cost with your building and pest inspection.
+We include a visual electrical inspection at only an additional $50 with your building and pest inspection.

 We are licenced electrical contractors and are in a unique position in the building inspection industry to provide this service.